By Tara Westover, a personal journey about a childhood in a survivalist home

 She and her siblings were all born at home and are homeschooled, and her parents are deeply suspicious of the government.
 Her father fears the influence of the Illuminati, thought that Y2K would be the harbinger of the Second Coming, and believes public education standards are just brainwashing.

 The story is told in three parts.
 Part One details her childhood.
 Westover describes her father’s radicalization and the many serious (and often gruesome) injuries that her family members refuse to get medial treatment for.

 In Part Two, Westover ventures to college at BYU.
 She describes the culture shock of being confused about what the Holocaust was or having to learn about slavery, and she struggles through her first romantic relationship.
-Finally in Part Three, Westover goes to Cambridge for her PhD and brings us up to date with her life now.
+Finally in Part Three, Westover goes to Cambridge for her PhD, attempts to confront her family about their issues and brings us up to date with her life now.